HydrologicEngineeringCenter/cwms-database/README.md

 `./gradlew :schema:dataMigrate -Pflyway.url=jdbc:oracle:thin:@localhost:1521/FEATURES -Pcwms.user=CWMS_EXTRA -Pflyway.password=extrauser`

-to clean the database
+to clean the database:
+NOTE: the flyway.cleanDisabled flag at the end is required.
-`./gradlew :schema:flywayClean -Pflyway.url=jdbc:oracle:thin:@localhost:1521/FEATURES -Pcwms.user=CWMS_EXTRA -Pflyway.password=extrauser`
+`./gradlew :schema:flywayClean -Pflyway.url=jdbc:oracle:thin:@localhost:1521/FEATURES -Pcwms.user=CWMS_EXTRA -Pflyway.password=extrauser -Dflyway.cleanDisabled=false`

-If flyway created teh CWMS_20 user it will be dropped at the end of this task.
+If flyway created the CWMS_20 user it will be dropped at the end of this task.
 If the flyway user already existed it will not.

 ### test